-“I would recommend CBD to my friends with pets,” says Hofve.
+“I would recommend CBD to my friends with cats or other pets,” says Hofve.
 “Hemp oil provides alpha linolenic acid… There are lots of fatty acids in CBD which can do a lot for the skin and coat.”

-Cats often show behavioral issues differently from dogs and can benefit from CBD oil for those issues.
+Cats often show behavioral issues differently from dogs and may benefit from CBD for cats for those issues.
 For example, cats display anxiety differently from dogs and may become more aggressive when anxious, whereas a dog may pace or pant.
-CBD Dog Health’s CALM tincture for cats can help keep your cat relaxed and at ease.
+CBD Dog Health’s CALM: CBD oil for cats can help keep your cat relaxed and at ease.

 Related: The Benefits of CBD for Cats